fnCAD/fnCAD/KNOWN_BUGS.md

 ## Rendering

-### Curved Horizon Effect
+### Downward View Distortion
-When viewing the scene from certain angles, the horizon/background appears to curve unnaturally.
+When looking downward at steep angles, the scene appears to distort unnaturally.
 This may be related to:
 - Ray direction calculation in the shader
 - Field of view handling
-- Ray marching step size adjustments
+- Camera matrix transformation issues

 The effect is most noticeable when:
-- Looking towards the horizon
+- Looking down at steep angles towards the floor
-- Viewing large flat surfaces at shallow angles
+- Orbiting the camera to high elevation angles
-- Moving the camera to extreme positions
+- Moving the camera to positions above the scene

 This is currently under investigation but does not impact the core functionality of the SDF preview.